andrewchambers/shardfs/README.md

 You must perform a rebalance when adding nodes, removing nodes, or changing node relative sizes:

-First make your changes to the shardfs-mounts, including marking nodes you no longer want as 'dead'.
+First make your changes to the shardfs-mounts, including marking nodes you no longer want as 'drain'.
 Next to copy files to their new nodes, run the rebalance command...

 ```